 Gently but assuredly, I push the throttle up.
 A fiery plume explodes from the engine nozzles.
 The vessel vibrates a bit, but protests none.
 She’s well made.
 Money does buy you performance; with greatly diminishing returns on investment.
-Caveat emptor, as they say.
+Caveat emptor, as they say on Castor.

 The direction of down, which I’ve forgotten even exists, is suddenly hard at my back.
-From head to toe the formerly weightless puddy of my body protests.
+From head to toe the formerly weightless puddy of my body aches with shock.
 I ignore it.
 Biological concerns are irrelevant.
 Right now, I’m just a control mechanism for this voidframe that needs careful translating.

 Numbers on the heads-up display rapidly start changing.
 Lines start shifting, expanding, and blurring with compounding uncertainty.
 My eyes instinctively dart every which way, always coming back to that shifting maneuver node and its real-time delta-v calculation.
 My hands begin to numb from the acceleration shock, even though it’s just above half a G. I barely feel in control attempting to keep the ball on target, like I’ve caught it but with only the tips of my fingers.
 The nav marker starts slipping to the side and I try to follow it on the stick with piercing intensity.
 Compound maneuvers like these are the worst.

 The thin green ellipse that represents our orbit on the near-field overview falls inside the digital representation of Sibyl’s planetary atmosphere, itself a fuzzy boundary.
 One tempered alarm sounds.
 Then the ellipse intersects the looming planetary mass.
 A far more urgent klaxon blares, accompanied by warning iconography.
 An achromatic feminine voice sounds off dispassionately.

 “Atmospheric entry imminent,” the navigation computer warns in my earpiece.
 Tell me something I don’t know, sister.